 My last post focused on the pandemic and the actions that my household is taking in response to it.
 This week, things have gotten more serious.
 Monday, our governor issued an executive order that calls for home isolation except to secure food and prescription medicine.
 Workers associated with essential services may go to work; all others must telecommute.
 It’s a troubling time.

-I recently attended a virtual class on stress management and the immune response courtesy of my local Yoga/Tae Chi studio.
+In the midst of all this turmoil, I attended a virtual class on stress management and the immune response courtesy of my local Yoga/Tai Chi studio.
 Master Brian started the session by reminding us that we cannot control external circumstances.
 In fact, it creates stress and strain if we try to control them.
-We’ll get tossed about in waves of thoughts and emotions tied to external events and information.
+We’ll get tossed about in waves of thoughts and emotions tied to outside events and information.
 We’ll lose our ability to stay grounded, to see things clearly, and to take right action.
 And we’ll weaken our ability to combat infection disease should we be exposed to it.

 These observations resonate clearly with a post I wrote two-plus years ago entitled Why Zebras Don’t Get Ulcers.
 It provided high level findings from Dr. Robert Sapolsky’s book by the same name.
 In it, he notes that chronic stress gives rise to hypertension, excess fatty acids/glucose/cholesterol, digestive disruption, bone disintegration, immune system suppression, memory decline, and sleep deprivation.
 In short, it damages vital systems, weakens the body’s defense mechanisms, and elevates the risk of illness and death.